mblithium/TS_Tag_Creator/README.md

 A tool to create timestamps, where it saves in a json file or another format.
 Timestamps consist of start time and end time.

-It's still in development and a lot can change.
+It's just a prototype still in development and a lot can change.

 # How to use